-Assignments are due in properly formatted hard copy paper form at the beginning of class AND most need to also be posted to the appropriate Canvas location (generally found in that week's module, the assignments link, and a discussion forum) by midnight of the due date.
-To get full credit for assignments, they must be submitted both ways.
-Submitting work online will not substitute for bringing paper copies to class and will not count as being submitted on time.
+Assignments are due in properly formatted hard copy paper form at the beginning of class.
+Most assignments also need to be posted to the appropriate Canvas location (generally found in that week's module, the assignments link, and a discussion forum) by midnight of the due date.
+Submitting work online will not substitute for bringing paper copies to class and will not count as being submitted on time, unless you must be absent from class.

 All Major Papers must be submitted to Turnitin.com, as required by the English Department.
-I will create assignments in Canvas that will automatically submit your work to Turnitin.com.
-Every major paper must be posted to Canvas in order to be eligible for a grade and feedback.
-This is another reason it is critical to save electronic copies and back them up several ways.
+Every major paper must be posted to Canvas, where it will automatically be submitted to Turnitin.com, in order to be eligible for a grade and feedback.